isaacrobinson2000/CursorCreate/README.md

 ### Future Goals

- - Create a setup.py for CursorCreate
+ - [x] Create a setup.py for CursorCreate
+ - [ ] Add progress indicators when building cursors or performing any other action.